mars13/nf_rna_pipeline/Readme.md

     - **Reference and other files**: Define paths to reference files, optional inputs, and other settings in `params.config`.

-    - **Containers**: Modify process containers in `nextflow.config` for tools like Trimmomatic, STAR, StringTie, etc., as per your environment.
-Expected to be provided with the pipeline in the future.
+    - **Containers**: Modify process containers in `params.config` for tools like Trimmomatic, STAR, StringTie 2/3, etc., as per your environment.
+Note: This is expected to be provided with the pipeline in the future.

+2. **Pull repository**:
+    To keep up with the latest version pull the repository if it has already been downloaded.

+    ```bash
+    nextflow pull mars13/nf_rna_pipeline
+    ```

-2. **Run the Pipeline**:
+3. **Run the Pipeline**:

     ```bash
     nextflow run mars13/nf_rna_pipeline -c params.config -profile [local/slurm]